 Hi %COMPANYCONTACT%, I wanted send along a heartfelt thanks from the team at Nemo Recruiting.
 We are confident we can help %COMPANYNAME% acheive great success and we've already begun sourcing candidates from our pool of top talent.
 If you have any questions or need anything whatsoever, please don't hesitate to ask.
 Thank you, %OWNER%

 Ahhhh marketing.
 It’s a discipline I hold near and dear to my heart.
-After all, we can think marketing automation for much of what we’ve talked about today.
+After all, we can thank marketing automation for much of what we’ve talked about today.

 - Send auto-responder to new applicants